syko/VSCodeLogMagic/README.md

 - Javascript
 - C#

+**Note:** it might still work for unsupported languages as well.
+You can use the extension settings to specify a default language that will define how it parses code and override the shape of the log statement for that language.
+The only way that it should ever "fail" is in determining what is and what is not an interesting variable to output.
+If the language is similar to any of the supported languages, it might work well enough.

 ### For Unity C# Development

 You can hit `alt + j` 3 times to cycle through C# statements variants until you get to `Debug.Log`.